So you have a beautifully crafted website.

 You’re getting a decent amount of traffic, let’s assume it’s targeted.

-But, no one is really doing anything.
-Nobody’s taking action on your site, whatever that action you want it to be.
+But yet, no one is really doing anything on your site.
+Nobody’s taking the action you want them to take.

 In other words, your conversions suck!

 People are coming and leaving without really engaging with your content, subscribing to your offers, or even buying from you.

 You do a quick check in Google Analytics and the average time on site per visitor seems OK, as so is the page view per visitor.

 You’re getting targeted traffic, so why aren’t people taking action?

 Well, there could be a number of reasons why your website isn’t converting.
 Your best starting point is to try and figure out ‘why’.

 Once again, we’ll assume that your traffic is focused and your content doesn’t suck.

 Below I’ve compiled a list of 30+ web design hacks and tips to help you get more people stay glued to your website and content for longer and to hopefully help you boost your online conversions and sales.

 - Make sure the font is large and simple enough to read in your site’s main navigation.